ilyoungkim/Bumper-1/README.md

 | message | ✗ | Custom message for that specific thread |

 For now, before installing, go into `/bumper/config.py` and change the value of `SECRET_KEY` to a random, long password.

+A full example of a config is available in the `/examples/` folder.

 ### Running
 To sign in with username and password